 The characteristics of groomers in the present study closely resemble the seductive molester typology found in prior works (Miller, 2013; Terry & Tallon, 2004).
 Seductive molesters are individuals that will implement grooming techniques to both initially and continue their sexual victimization on a chosen victim.
-Individuals that meet this categorization also are delusional to the point where they believe there is a mutual attraction between themselves and the victim (Miller, 2013; Terry & Tallon, 2004).
-There was evidence that some youth ministers would even perform mock wedding ceremonies to groom their victims into believing that God condoned the sexual activity.
+Individuals that meet this categorization also are delusional to the point where they believe there is a mutual attraction between themselves and the victims (Miller, 2013; Terry & Tallon, 2004).
+There was evidence that some youth ministers even performed mock wedding ceremonies to groom their victims into believing that God condoned the sexual activity.
 However, the very presence of the belief in mutual attraction could not be verified in the data.
 Future studies should further explore those who choose to groom their victims within this setting, especially examining differences among groomers with the seductive molesters.

 The third and final typology to emerge from the data were serial offenders.
-Serial offenders are those that had more than one known victim at the time of their arrest.
-In contrast to the two previous typologies, no location criteria were placed upon these offenders as those having more than one victim suggest a myriad of other potential issues.
+Serial offenders are those who had more than one known victim at the time of their arrest.
+In contrast to the two previous typologies, no location criteria were placed upon these offenders since those having more than one victim suggest a myriad of other potential issues.
 Similar to the last two typologies, serial offenders also preferred female adolescent victims.
 However, serial offenders had the highest representation of both male and child victims.
 Nearly half of the offenders in the study were identified as serial offenders.
 This typology was the most represented in the study.

 It is important to expand upon the high representation of serial offenders in the present study.
 It may suggest that individuals might discover what these offenders are doing; however, they allow them to continue to operate in the environment and continue their abuse.
 There were multiple instances of these offenders having a known abuse history without law enforcement being contacted until it occurred again or at a new employer.
 As such, many of these offenders were allowed to remain in their positions of power.
 Remaining in a position of power allowed them to continue their sexual victimization.
-It is essential to consider serial offenders could have potentially started as opportunists or groomers.
+It is essential to consider that serial offenders could have potentially started as opportunists or groomers.
 Yet, their grooming tactics and victim preferences could have evolved as they remained in their position.
 Future research should examine how sexual victimization progresses in this environment.

 The second reason why the high presence of serial offenders within this environment is essential is due to the potential that these offenders sought out these positions to sexually offend.
 Prior research by Beauregard et al. (2007) found that most of the offenders in their sample of serial sex offenders would seek out their victims at specific places.
 Approximately 1/5th of their sample of serial sex offenders became involved in a profession to access their victim-type (Beauregard et al., 2007).
 They also found that 20% of their sample had joined a youth-centric organization, with nearly 10% doing so with the specific goal to abuse sexually.
 As such, serial offenders may be the most likely offender typologies to emerge that actively sought positions within the church environment to offend sexually.
 Future research must examine both the backgrounds and the motivations of serial offenders.
-This further study is essential to understand the offenders' reason to join this environment, whether it started for employment or for more nefarious purposes.
+This further study is essential to understand the offenders' reasons to join this environment, whether it started for employment or for more nefarious purposes.

 Implications